You are here

 Invitation to comment

-The Therapeutic Goods Administration (TGA) is seeking feedback on how software, including Software as a Medical Device, is regulated in Australia.
+The Therapeutic Goods Administration (TGA) sought feedback on how software, including Software as a Medical Device, is regulated in Australia.
 Software is regulated by the TGA under the existing medical device framework; however, advances in technology, including the emergence of 'apps', are not adequately covered in the current scheme.

 This consultation focuses on proposed regulatory reforms for medical device software, including software that functions as a medical device in its own right (SaMD), and the impact of these reforms.
 The proposed changes set out in this consultation seek to better regulate software, including SaMD, and will wherever possible be harmonised with international best practice.